rafnow1403/secudoc/README.md

   Currently to make it work we need also a registry- ECR in this case Standalone deployment of ECR as well as OIDC provider with role and policies are in https://github.com/rafnow1403/infra-ecr

-  To deploy this application I used EKS which is available in https://github.com/rafnow1403/14a-deploy-eks For now it's bit of a mess since everything is in one place and done "the hard way" kind of.
-Argocd App of apps will be moved to another repository in the near future to separate infra from application deployments
+  To deploy this application I used EKS which is available in https://github.com/rafnow1403/14a-deploy-eks in terraform directory
+  Rest of the repository was moved to separate infrastrucutre code from application's infra code where everyone can commit.
+These repos are:
+  - https://github.com/rafnow1403/argocd-aoa-dev/tree/main repo for app of apps pattern.
+There are defined ArgoCD's Application resources which then point to the actual Helm/Kustomize/KCL in the app's repository (Helm chart is not done yet)
+  - https://github.com/rafnow1403/argocd-commons-dev/tree/main repo for argocd itself, it's components as well as PROBABLY common resources like certmanager, stakater/reloader etc.